XiaoMi/themis/readme.md

 The above tests are all done in a single region server.
 From the results, we can see the performance of themisGet is 90% of HBase's get and the performance of themisPut is 20%~30% of HBase's put.
 The result is similar to that reported in [percolator](http://research.google.com/pubs/pub36726.html) paper.

 **ConcurrentThemis Result:**
 The prewrite of different rows could be implemented concurrently, which could do cross-row transaction more efficiently.
-We use 'ConcurrentThemis' to represent the concurrent way and 'RawThemis' to represent the original way, then get the efficiency comparsion(we don't load data before this comparsion because we focus on the relative improvement):
+We use 'ConcurrentThemis' to represent the concurrent way and 'RawThemis' to represent the original way, then get the efficiency comparsion(we don't pre-load data before this comparsion because we focus on the relative improvement):

 | TransactionSize | PutCount | RawThemis AvgTime(us) | ConcurrentThemis AvgTime(us) | Relative Improve |
 |-----------------|--------- |-----------------------|------------------------------|------------------|